kasimeka/balatro-typist-mod/readme.md

     - closes any overlay menu
     - exits to main menu from the game over screen
   - the bottom row of the keyboard as the "control panel", for example:
     - in rounds:
+      - hold `z` for the quick deck preview
-      - `c` to sort by suit
+      - press `c` to sort by suit
       - `v` to sort by rank
       - `b` to sort by enhancement+score, where glass cards are moved to the end, and lucky and mult cards to the beginning
     - in the shop:
       - `c` to buy an item or a pack or a voucher
       - `v` to buy and use an item, or buy a pack or a voucher
     - `n` to deselect all cards in a cardarea and `m` to invert card selection in rounds
     - `x` to view run info whenever it's available
     - & others (see [`./mod/layout.lua`](./mod/layout.lua)) for dvorak and the full keymap
   - mnemonic keys for less frequent actions, like `s` to skip blinds, `r` to reroll the shop or boss, `b` in the cheat layer (accessed by holding `p`) to pick the best hand out the available cards, `f` in the cheat layer to fish for the best flush in hand, etc
 - cardarea keybind layers for selecting, moving, selling & using cards. these apply globally for
   - consumables, accessed by holding `'`
   - jokers, accessed by holding `[`
   - pack cards, with no leader key